billlidc/Data-Structures/README.md

 /**
  * Gets an item from the front of the queue but does not delete it in O(1).
  * @return the first item in the queue
- * @throws NoSuchElementException indicating that queue is empty */
+ * @throws NoSuchElementException indicating the queue is empty */
 @SuppressWarnings("unchecked")
 @Override